Skip to main content

 Incrementality Adjusted Attribution

-This is a most accurate customized attribution model tailored for specific brands and fine-tuned through incrementality testing.
+This is the most accurate customized attribution model tailored for specific brands and fine-tuned through incrementality testing.
 It involves in-market experimentation to determine the true impact of each touchpoint on conversions.

 Example